 And that’s why I decided to be open about my mental health struggle with the REDRUM collection that I launched in April 2019.
 My very first collection, so pure, so raw, so personal and yet so me.
 Rock bottom helped me to find my purpose in life, art helped me through a dark time and I want to show you that if I can do it, you can do it too, we can do it.
 Something that I first thought was my biggest weakness turned into my strongest feature and the best thing that ever happened to me.

 So it became a brand thing.
 Yes, I struggled with my mental health, but I went from struggling from anxiety to recovering from anxiety.
 This journey is a part of me and I wouldn’t trade it for the world.
 Without this rollercoaster of an adventure, I wouldn’t even be an artist.
 I wouldn’t enjoy life so much as I do now, I wouldn’t be feeling alive as much as I do now.

 In 2018 I quit my jobs, I dived into the deep to become a full time artist to pursue my dream job and now I turned that into reality.
 Painting all day and painting all night.
-I’m a fluid artist in the abstract genre and I use everything.
+I’m a fluid artist in the contemporary art scene and I use everything.
 From fluid acrylics to alcohol ink to makeup products and I don’t back down from using my own blood in my paintings.

 Meet ‘Guts Over Fear’ the painting that contains my own blood.
 What can I say?
 I adore blood and I’m not the only one.
 Yeah, I like blood, fake blood mostly.
 Yes, I drew my own blood for my painting.
 And yes, it’s absolutely beautiful, the painting, but also blood.
 The intense red shade, the structure is has, the passion that speaks from the color.. ah, perfection.